KDE/digikam-doc/left_sidebar/labels_view.rst

 .. tip::
     The **Rating** and **Color** Labels can be used to sort items from your collection during your asset management workflow.
 See :ref:`this section <rating_ranking>` for details.

 The **Color** Labels can be renamed from the label tree-view by a mouse double-click on the string.
 By default, the color labels use the color name as description, but you can customize the string as you want for your workflow.
-The customized named will be visble in icon-view item tooltips, **Captions** and **Filters** tabs from right sidebar, **Advanced Search** dialog, and the virtual albums selection from the post-processing tools.
+The customized named will be visible in icon-view item tooltips, **Captions** and **Filters** tabs from right sidebar, **Advanced Search** dialog, and the virtual albums selection from the post-processing tools.

 .. _labels_assignment: